gavintreseder/pof/README_Old.md

 ## Demo

-Detailed demonstrations can be found in notebooks.
-Notebook demonstrations include:
+Larger more detailed demonstrations can be found in notebooks.
-Value Lost
-System - ~the same as component
-Component
-Failure Mode
-Tasks
-Indicators

 ## Technology

 This project relies on open source packages that are freely available online.
 The key packages used for this project are:

 - Dash: Interface in a browser session
 - Plotly: Interactive graphs
 - Lifelines: Survival analysis